Embed Power BI content with service principal and an application secret

 Step 4 - Add the service principal to your workspace

-To enable your Azure AD app access artifacts such as reports, dashboards and datasets in the Power BI service, add the service principal entity, or the security group that includes your service principal, as a member or admin to your workspace.
+To enable your Azure AD app to access items such as reports, dashboards and datasets in the Power BI service, add the service principal entity, or the security group that includes your service principal, as a member or admin to your workspace.

 This section provides UI instructions.
 You can also add a service principal or a security group to a workspace, using the Groups - add group user API.

 Scroll to the workspace you want to enable access for, and from the More menu, select Workspace access.